OSUrobotics/kinova_door_opening_simulation/README.md

 The simple door model is considered.
 Door Handle waypoints are calculated on the circular path that a door is bound to follow.
 Following with the motion planning is done using the RRT*  algorithm.

+### Sample Demo Link

+A sample demo is available at: https://drive.google.com/file/d/1tPfN5mgjaV8Rc22MiduuAmux-9FoBlG4/view?usp=sharing The motion is not very smooth yet.